muojp/sync-memories/README.md

 sync-memories is a free software, which means you can grab source code, inspect it, build it, and use it (of course, you can also modify and send merge-request) with very few restrictions.
 Still, there might be some situations when you find binary distribution is useful.

-Because the author of this software currently doesn't have much motivation to maintain the software on Google Play, there is no general Google Play link.
+Because the author of this software currently is not motivated to maintain the software on Google Play, there is no general Google Play link.
 Instead, sync-memories is distributed on F-Droid (planned) and Google Play beta program.

 TODO: links

+## Tested cameras

+ * DSC-RX100M5